jolheiser/gitea/docs/content/doc/advanced/external-renderers.en-us.md

 # Custom files rendering configuration

-Gitea supports custom file renderings (i.e., Jupyter notebooks, asciidoc, etc.) through external binaries, it is just a matter of:
+Gitea supports custom file renderings (i.e., Jupyter notebooks, asciidoc, etc.) through external binaries.
+To add support:

-* installing external binaries
+* Install the external binaries
-* add some configuration to your `app.ini` file
+* Add some configuration to your `app.ini` file
-* restart your Gitea instance
+* Restart your Gitea instance

-This supports rendering of whole files.
-If you want to render code blocks in markdown you would need to do something with javascript.
-See some examples on the [Customizing Gitea](../customizing-gitea) page.
+This only supports rendering of _whole files_.
+If you want to render code blocks in markdown, you will need to do something with javascript.
+See some examples on the [Customizing Gitea]({{< relref "doc/advanced/customizing-gitea.en-us.md" >}}) page.

 ## Installing external binaries

 In order to get file rendering through external binaries, their associated packages must be installed.
-If you're using a Docker image, your `Dockerfile` should contain something along this lines:
+If you're using a Docker image, your `Dockerfile` should contain something along these lines:

 ```
 FROM gitea/gitea:{{< version >}}